June Staffing Flat Compared With Year Ago

-Staffing employment in June is 3.5% higher than in the same month last year, according to the ASA Staffing Index.
+Staffing employment is flat (0.0%) compared with the same month last year, according to the ASA Staffing Index.

 For more information, visit the ASA newsroom.
 You can also follow ASA on Twitter.

 Interviews with ASA executives are available.